-Baby sour mangoes are very young, immature green mangoes that have been harvested before they have the chance to ripen.
-They are small and round with green smooth skin that is firm and vibrant.
+sour mangoes are very young, immature green mangoes that have been harvested before they have the chance to ripen although they are large in size.
+They are large and round with green smooth skin that is firm and vibrant.
 The flesh is yellowish to green and there is an inedible white seed in the center.
-Baby mangoes are sour and tangy, and are crisp (even crunchy) rather than soft like ripe mangoes.
+These mangoes are sour and tangy, and are crisp (even crunchy) rather than soft like ripe mangoes.
 They contain dietary fiber and vitamins C and B. Originating in Southeast Asia, they are popular worldwide, including South America.

 Ripening and Storage: